percona/pxb-docs/docs/how-xtrabackup-works.md

 xtrabackup tries to avoid backup locks and `FLUSH TABLES WITH READ LOCK` when the instance contains only InnoDB tables.
-In this case, xtrabackup obtains binary log coordinates from `performance_schema.log_status`. `FLUSH TABLES WITH READ LOCK` is still required in MySQL 8.1 when xtrabackup is started with the `--slave-info`.
-The `log_status` table in Percona Server for MySQL 8.1 is extended to include the relay log coordinates, so no locks are needed even with the `--slave-info` option.
+In this case, xtrabackup obtains binary log coordinates from `performance_schema.log_status`. `FLUSH TABLES WITH READ LOCK` is still required in MySQL {{release}} when xtrabackup is started with the `--slave-info`.
+The `log_status` table in Percona Server for MySQL {{release}} is extended to include the relay log coordinates, so no locks are needed even with the `--slave-info` option.

 !!! admonition "See also"